 Alternatively, in the Agile world, PowerBalls also equate to MoSCoW, whereby:

-- M equals Must have and equates to a solid ball
+- M equals Must have and equates to a solid ball, or the number 5

-- S equals Should have and equates to a half-filled ball
+- S equals Should have and equates to a half-filled ball, or the number 3

 - W equates to Won’t have or the null (the “o”s make the mnemonic easier to remember)

-With MoSCoW or or PowerBalls, separate the most/ least important criteria, striving to code one-third high and one-third low.
-Code the remaining one-third as moderate by default, without discussion.
+With MoSCoW or or PowerBalls, separate the most/ least important criteria, force-fitting one-third high and one-third low.
+Cluster the remaining one-third and code them as moderate by default, without discussion.
 Attempt to force fit one-third of the candidates as each high, low, and moderate—but be flexible.
-Appeal to the high criteria and isolate the option(s) that best support the established purpose.
-To further facilitate prioritization, optimize or guide discussion (if required) by appealing to some of the fuzzy factors that may be difficult to measure objectively.
+Appeal to the high criteria and isolate the option(s) that best support the purpose statement.
+To advance understanding further or to optimize or guide discussion (if required), appeal to some of the fuzzy factors that may be difficult to measure objectively.

 When you need help creating a robust definition of an option or a criterion that may be arguable, turn to the Definition Tool for support.
-If you discover this approach is not robust enough, use a tool more suitable for complicated prioritization such as the MG RUSH Scorecard tool or Perceptual Mapping.
+If you discover the PowerBall technique is not robust enough, use something more suitable for complicated prioritization such as the MG RUSH Scorecard tool or Perceptual Mapping.